duracloud/duracloud-ruby-client/README.md

 *Added in v0.3.0; Changed in v0.4.0.*

+Accepts same keywords as `.find` and `.new` -- `:space_id`, `:content_id`, `:store_id` -- plus `:force`.

+The `:force` argument is a boolean (default `false`) indicating whether to replace existing content (if found) at the target location.
+If `:force` is false and content exists at the target location, the operation raises a `Duracloud::Content::CopyError` exception.

+Also, `:space_id` and `:content_id` arguments are not required, but default to the values of the current content object's attributes.
+An exception is raised if the source and destination locations are the same (regardless of the value of `:force`).

 ```
 >> content = Duracloud::Content.find(space_id: 'rest-api-testing', content_id: 'contentItem.txt')
 D, [2017-01-27T17:16:45.846459 #93283] DEBUG -- : Duracloud::Client HEAD https://duke.duracloud.org/durastore/rest-api-testing/contentItem.txt 200 OK